Living in shared accommodation in the city

 Wash your hands regularly

-But the best way to prevent the spread of the virus is to wash your hands regularly for 20 seconds.
-Bring a hand towel with you to dry your hands on too – you shouldn’t share one with a roommate, even if they’ve left one in the bathroom.
+The best way to prevent the spread of 'freshers flu', Covid and other bugs is to wash your hands regularly for 20 seconds.
+Bring a hand towel with you to dry your hands on too – don't share with roommates, even if they’ve left one in the bathroom.

 Deep clean your room